filmil/bazel-registry/ai/generate_spec.md

   onwards, and add a note that the code to generate the page was created in full with an automated coding assistant.

+## Subtask 7

+Modify the HTML template in `//cmd/generate/main.go` as follows:

+* If a module version appears in the respective module's metadata.json file in `yanked_versions`, then render it as strikethrough and do not add any links to the version text.